Penn State fraternity hazing scandal

 The Penn State fraternity hazing scandal is an ongoing issue within the Greek life system at Pennsylvania State University.
-The scandal encompasses hazing, binge drinking, and secretive ritualistic behavior.
+The scandal encompasses hazing, binge drinking, drug trafficking and secretive ritualistic behavior.
 The scandal includes the separate deaths of college students Joseph Dado, Marquise Braham, and Timothy Piazza.

 Piazza died as the result of hazing at the Beta Theta Pi fraternity at Pennsylvania State University at University Park, Pennsylvania.
 The incident led to the closure of the fraternity's chapter at the university, and at least 26 members of the fraternity had charges of involuntary manslaughter dropped by a presiding judge.

 The scandal includes one of the largest criminal indictments against a fraternity and its members in American history.
 More than 1,000 counts were levied against 18 members of Beta Theta Pi, including eight who were charged with involuntary manslaughter and aggravated assault.
 Additional charges were added later.
-Piazza's death became a turning point for America's fraternities.
+Piazza's death became a turning point for America's fraternities in regard to attitudes towards hazing.

-In March 2025, the State College Interfraternity Council (SCIFC) was established by ghost organizations unhappy with the implementation of hazing prevention laws and policies stemming from the systemic issues encompassing the scandal.
+In March 2025, the State College Interfraternity Council (SCIFC) was established by three Penn State fraternities no longer affiliated with or officially recognized by the school – so called "ghost organizations" – who were unhappy with the implementation of hazing prevention laws and policies stemming from the systemic issues encompassing the scandal.
 Organizations within the SCIFC have raised mass concerns with both Penn State leaders and parents.
-The creation of the SCIFC coincides with a growing national movement to dismantle the United States Department of Education and deregulate schools across America following the passage of the Stop Campus Hazing Act.
+The creation of the SCIFC coincided with an executive order signed by President Trump which called for the United States Department of Education to be dismantled and the subsequent deregulation of schools across America following the passage of the Stop Campus Hazing Act, which had been signed into law by President Biden.
+On August 17, 2026, members of ghost organization Sigma Chi were indicted by Pennsylvania Attorney General Dave Sunday amidst the Operation Drugs Unlimited investigation.
+On August 26, 2026, SCIFC member, Acacia Fraternity, was also discovered to be implicated in the drug trafficking ring.